kelvin8773/my-portfolio-2020/content/posts/2017-19-08---Humane-Typography-in-the-Digital-Age.md

 ---
 title: Humane Typography in the Digital Age
-date: "2017-08-19T22:40:32.169Z"
+date: '2017-08-19T22:40:32.169Z'
-template: "post"
+template: 'post'
 draft: false
-slug: "humane-typography-in-the-digital-age"
+slug: 'humane-typography-in-the-digital-age'
-category: "Typography"
+category: 'Typography'
 tags:
-  - "Design"
+  - 'Design'
-  - "Typography"
+  - 'Typography'
-  - "Web Development"
+  - 'Web Development'
-description: "An Essay on Typography by Eric Gill takes the reader back to the year 1930.
+description: 'An Essay on Typography by Eric Gill takes the reader back to the year 1930.
 The year when a conflict between two worlds came to its term.
-The machines of the industrial world finally took over the handicrafts."
+The machines of the industrial world finally took over the handicrafts.'
-socialImage: "/media/42-line-bible.jpg"
+socialImage: '/media/42-line-bible.jpg'
 ---

 - [The first transition](#the-first-transition)